remy/inliner/README.md

 ## Installation

-Check out a working copy of the source code with [Git](http://git-scm.com), or install `servedir` via [npm](http://npmjs.org).
+Check out a working copy of the source code with [Git](http://git-scm.com), or install `inliner` via [npm](http://npmjs.org) (the recommended way).
 The latter will also install `inliner` into the system's `bin` path.

     $ git clone git://github.com/rem/inliner.git
     $ npm install inliner -g

-Alternatively, `inliner` can be run directly from the repository using Node:

-    $ node bin/inliner
-    $ ./bin/inliner
+`inliner` uses a `package.json` to describe the dependancies, and if you install via a github clone, ensure you run `npm install` from the `inliner` directory to install the dependancies (or manually install [jsdom](https://github.com/tmpvar/jsdom "tmpvar/jsdom - GitHub") and [uglify-js](https://github.com/mishoo/UglifyJS "mishoo/UglifyJS - GitHub")).

 ## Usage